eduvix-uz/authentication/README.md

 ## Deployment Instructions

 To deploy this project to a production environment:
-1. Set `DEBUG=False` in your `.env` file.
+1. Set `DEBUG=False` in the `.env` file.
+2. Use a production-ready web server like Gunicorn or uWSGI to serve the application.
-2. Configure a reverse proxy like Nginx or Apache to forward requests.
+3. Configure a reverse proxy like Nginx or Apache for handling incoming requests.
+4. Ensure RabbitMQ is running and reachable via the configured `RABBITMQ_URL`.
-3. Set allowed hosts in `CORS_ALLOWED_ORIGINS` to make connection with frontend.
+5. Set allowed hosts in `CORS_ALLOWED_ORIGINS` to make connection with frontend.

 ---